FullStackForger/hapi-user-router/README.md

   }
 }
 ```

-Plugin will look for configuration at `server.app.config`.
+**Important:** Plugin will look for configuration at `server.app.config` so remember to pass expose configuration file under `server.app.config` before you register the plugin.

 You can pass handler method by overriding default authentication `handler`:
 ```